Retro Fashion: Reviving the Past, Redefining the Present

 Key Elements of Retro Style

-Retro style is as diverse as the eras it draws from.
+Retro fashion is as diverse as the eras it draws from.
 Here’s a breakdown of some defining characteristics:

 Retro sneakers, such as Adidas Gazelles or Nike Cortez, and platform shoes are perfect examples of how footwear can anchor a nostalgic look.